 Do the Digit Insurance

-Best Diet for Gastritis: Foods to Eat and Avoid for Gastritis
+What Foods to Eat and Avoid During Gastritis?

 Gastritis is a medical condition where the patient’s stomach lining suffers from erosion.
 This causes inflammation and irritation to the individual's stomach lining.

-One can prevent suffering from gastritis if one maintains a proper and healthy diet.
+If one maintains a proper and healthy diet, one can prevent gastritis.
 If an individual is already suffering from gastritis, he/she can eat certain foods and avoid specific things from his/her diet altogether.
-This blog aims to cover a list of food items one can include in their daily diet for gastritis.
+This article aims to cover a list of food items one can include in one's daily diet for gastritis.

 1. High Fibre Foods